somesh36/BSE-and-NSE-Dataset/README.md

 # BSE-and-NSE-Dataset
-I analysed the BSE and NSE data set to find the buy ,sell and hold signals using moving average method
+I analysed the BSE and NSE data set to find the buy,sell and hold signals witht the help of moving average method using SQL